0xC0LD/fapmap/README.md

     - an editable URL/website board with favicons (./data/favicons)
     - settings (./data/fapmap.ini)

-### EVERY GUI PREVIEW IN ONE [IMAGE](https://github.com/0xC0LD/fapmap/blob/master/fapmap.png)

 ## TIPS/HINTS:
 - hover over buttons to see what they do... (tooltip)
 - right click on 'Change Tabs' to see both tabs
 - tray icon: left click = hide the fapmap window, right click = close fapmap
 - fileDisplay: ctrl + scroll = zoom in/out icons
 - you can drag 'n' drop a FILE link in the address bar to open them in a fapmap media player (also works on a media players' titlebar)
-- you can drag 'n' drop a FILE link in the treeview/fileDisplay to open them in a downloader
+- you can drag 'n' drop a FILE link in the treeview/fileDisplay to open the link in a downloader
 - you can drag 'n' drop files in the treeview/fileDisplay to copy them to a selected location
 - before opening downloader/fscan/youtube-dl/... select the working location in the treeview/fileDisplay
 - in the Video Player you can change the audio peak for the audio graph by holding down the mouse on the text label and moving it up & down... right click on the audio peak label to enable/disable auto peek change...

 ## STUFF USED IN THE PROJECT:
 - Some of the icons/images used in the GUI can be found on the web...